- £11 could provide a child with a ‘school in a bag’ to make sure they don’t miss out on their education

 - £52 could provide a displaced family with basic food commodities for a whole month

 - £164 could pay for the treatment of one child with severe acute malnutrition.

 WHAT'S HAPPENING IN YEMEN?

-Our teams are in Yemen right now, making sure children can eat, access healthcare, continue education and be protected from violence.
+Our teams are in Yemen making sure children have good food, healthcare and can keep learning and stay safe from violence.

 - provide life-saving treatment for malnourished children

 - train health care workers in malnutrition prevention